-Increasing internet penetration and accessibility to affordable smartphones in emerging markets has led to the exponential growth of eCommerce.
+Increasing internet penetration and accessibility to affordable smartphones in emerging markets have led to the exponential growth of eCommerce.
 The global valuation of the eCommerce market is expected to surpass 6 trillion dollars by 2023.

 1. Improved Tracking Across the Supply Chain

-While running an eCommerce business, the biggest challenge that you would face is the efficient management of supply chain across all touchpoints.
+While running an eCommerce business, the biggest challenge that you would face is the efficient management of the supply chain across all touchpoints.
 And this is where IoT comes into the game.
 IoT is helping businesses monitor, process, and deliver orders more efficiently.

 Here is how.

 IoT-powered software has made sure that orders get tracked at every touchpoint in real-time without any hassle.
-The best part is that you can track every order right from the packaging in the warehouse to the time you deliver it to the end-customer.
+The best part is that you can track every order right from the packaging in the warehouse to the time you deliver it to the end customer.

 Businesses are leveraging RFID and GPS technologies to track every movement of the product during transit.